robovm/robovm-docs/en/tutorials/cross-platform/cross-platform.md

 The core module should contain code that does not depend on the Android or iOS platforms.
 Typically, this will be comprised of the data and business logic layers.

 Our model for the fortune app will start out with the simplest API possible, retrieving a random quote from a static database.
-In later sections we will expand that functionality to cover pulling new quotes from a web API, and saving your favorite quotes to the local database.
+In later sections we will expand that functionality to cover pulling new quotes from a web API, and saving your favorite quotes to a local database.

-In the process, you will learn about using popular libraries from the Android ecosystem in a cross-platform way, and employing interfaces to allow each platform to inject functionality into the core module, like local database storage.
+In the process, you will learn about using popular libraries from the Android ecosystem in a cross-platform way, and employing interfaces to allow each platform to inject functionality into the core module, e.g. local database storage.

 For now, paste the following code into a new file named `FortuneStore.java` under the core module.
 Make sure there is a `org.robovm.fortune.core` package to place it in.